russell-mason/ai-examples/Microsoft/MicrosoftSemanticKernel.Examples/README.md

 ### Embeddings

+- **LocalEmbeddingGeneratorExample**
+Demonstrates how to create an embedding from text using an LM Studio hosted model.
+Model: text-embedding-3-small

-- **EmbeddingGeneratorExample**
+- **AzureEmbeddingGeneratorExample**
-Demonstrates how to create an embedding from text.
+Demonstrates how to create an embedding from text using an Azure hosted model.
 Model: text-embedding-3-small

 - **InMemoryVectorSearchExample**